Guinea Pigs at a Glance

 See our Links & Resources page for trusted suppliers

-o Cage Bedding: Fleece with an absorbent layer underneath, Kiln Dried Pine, Aspen Shavings, Carefresh (No cedar, cat litter or newspaper) Guinea Dad makes a great cage liner.
+* Cage Bedding: Fleece with an absorbent layer underneath, Kiln Dried Pine, Aspen Shavings, Carefresh (No cedar, cat litter or newspaper) Plush Piggie makes a great cage liner.
+Fleece is the ONLY fabric we recommend as it wicks the urine away from the guinea pigs.
+Other fabrics stay wet and do not keep the piggies dry and clean.
+Puppy pads, newspaper and towels alone are not recommended.

-o Food Dish: Heavy-duty crock type preferred (2 for 2 pigs is great)
+* Food Dish: Heavy Duty Large Size (2 for 2 pigs is great)

-o Pellets: High-quality plain timothy-based pellets only, no seeds, nuts or colored bits.
+* Pellets: High-quality plain timothy-based pellets only, no seeds, nuts or colored bits.
 Babies under 6 months and pregnant or nursing mamas need an alfalfa based pellet.
-Brands we highly recommend are Oxbow Essentials Cavy Cuisine Adult Guinea Pig Food, Oxbow Garden Select, Sherwood Small Pet, Timothy pellet, KleenMamas and Small Pet Select. * Please note that our adoptable guinea pigs are currently eating Oxbow essentials.
+Brands we highly recommend are Oxbow Essentials Cavy Cuisine Adult Guinea Pig Food, Oxbow Garden Select, Sherwood Small Pet, Timothy pellet, KleenMamas and Small Pet Select. *Our adoptable guinea pigs are currently eating Oxbow essentials.

-o Vitamin C Supplement: Oxbow “Cookies”, Vit.
-C Tablets or Liquid (50 mg) We like the childlife liquid vitamin C
+* Vitamin C Supplement: Oxbow “Cookies”, Vit.
+C Tablets or Liquid (50 mg).
+We like the childlife liquid vitamin C. Administer 1ML per day from a syringe if using liquid.
+DO NOT ADD VITAMIN C TO THE WATER.

-o Toys, Chews & Treats: Hay/Twig Balls, Hay Squares & Blocks, Hay Filled Paper Bags, Pea Flakes, Timothy Biscuits
+* Toys, Chews & Treats: Hay/Twig Balls, Hay Squares & Blocks, Hay Filled Paper Bags, Pea Flakes, Timothy Biscuits, Puzzles, Treat balls, TP Rolls, Bamboo Sticks.

-o Nail Clippers & Cornstarch: To trim nails & stop bleeding for accidentally cut quicks
+* Nail Clippers & Cornstarch: To trim nails & stop bleeding for accidentally cut quicks.

-o Scale: Digital Kitchen Scale with notebook to record weight
+* Scale: Digital Kitchen Scale with notebook or our weight tracker to record weight

 Guinea Pig Ailments & Symptoms